Siege of Novogeorgievsk

-The siege of Novogeorgievsk was a battle of World War I fought after the Germans broke the Russian defenses at the Hindenburg's Bug-Narew Offensive.
+The siege of Novogeorgievsk was a battle of World War I fought after the Germans broke the Russian defenses in Paul von Hindenburg's Bug-Narew Offensive.
 In terms of the ratio of casualties and trophies, the German victory at Novogeorgievsk surpassed the victory at Tannenberg in 1914.
-It is also one of the most brilliant victories in the capture of a heavily fortified fortress, defended by superior enemy forces.
+It is also one of the most brilliant victories in world military history in capturing a heavily fortified fortress defended by superior enemy forces.
+Numerous Russian sources call the fall of Novogeorgievsk the most shameful page in the history of the Russian Imperial army.